NanoParticles/Minecraft-Server-Crafter-Lite-Edition-legacy/README.md

  # What is Minecraft Server Crafter?

 Minecraft Server Crafter is a modernized GUI Server Manager with a clean look for Minecraft Servers, featuring a direct console that shows the input/output of the Minecraft Server, configuring the server.properties file directly, manages whitelisting, and player bans.
+Minecraft Server Crafter doesn't collect any of your personal data.
+Its not the "server crafting" way.

+# Wait, but my Antivirus sees it as a virus!

+That can be scary.
+Believe me, Minecraft Server Crafter is my baby.
+Like any parent, I want to take care of my baby.
+Minecraft Server Crafter has such a low score it should be no problem.
+Lower the score the better.
+Its highly likely it came back as a falsely positive.
+First take a deep breath.
+Now that we have taken that deep breath, consider the following:

+- Have I updated my virus definitions?

+Updating the virus definitions is a potitiental elaphant in the room.
+Try updating the definitions first then try it again.

+- What can I do within my antivirus software to effectively communicate to my security vendor?

+Most antivirus software has ways to report to the security vendor directly within their own application.
+If your antivirus software doesn't have a way to contact them directly, heres a repository with their information: https://github.com/yaronelh/False-Positive-Center

+For statistical data on the matter(regarding the virus score, and other information), refer to this data: https://www.virustotal.com/gui/file/f8ea222edf92222be6a5b6943fba994271bdfd221f4a14c3b7715ff9d295c3bb/detection

 # Requirements
 All you need is to have is the server jar file in your server directory, and an active internet connection